 Ultimately mitigation must achieve no loss of functions and values of fish and wildlife habitat.
 This will be demonstrated by tracking the quantity and quality of mitigation provided for the duration of the Project, relative to the quantity and quality of habitat lost during Project construction and operations.
-Mitigation for the quantity of habitat impacts of the Project will be considered successful if the Applicant documents through monitoring and reporting the protection and enhancement of sufficient habitat to meet the habitat replacement requirements as described in Sections 2 and 7.4.1.
+Mitigation for the quantity of habitat impacts of the Project will be considered successful if the Applicant documents, through monitoring and reporting, the protection and enhancement of sufficient habitat to meet the habitat replacement requirements as described in Sections 2 and 7.4.1.
 For Options 2 and 3, mitigation would be considered successful if the Applicant provided adequate funding for WDFW or a third-party conservation organization to protect and manage sufficient habitat to meet the habitat replacement requirements described in Sections 2 and 7.4.

-Quality of habitat in the mitigation area or associated with the mitigation project (Options 2 and 3) will be measured relative to habitat conditions at the Project site, prior to construction, and relative to baseline conditions in the mitigation area.
+Quality of habitat in all committed easement areas will be measured relative to habitat conditions at the Project site, prior to construction, and relative to baseline conditions in the mitigation area.
 If habitat quality in the mitigation area is higher than that being lost at the Project site, the Applicant will at least maintain the habitat condition for the duration of the Project.
 If the habitat condition in the mitigation area is the same or lower than the Project site, the Applicant will enhance the habitat in the mitigation area so that the habitat quality exceeds that at the Project site.
+Success criteria for nesting platforms would include maintaining the platforms in a condition that provides the opportunity for ferruginous hawk to occupy the platform.
+Annual monitoring of the platforms would ensure the condition of the platforms is maintained as functional nesting substrates.